-EODM 10 O

-FORM 10)-Q (Mark One) R QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the quarterly period ended September 30, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE PURSUANT TO SECTION 13 OR 15(d) OR 15(d) OF THE PURSUANT TO SECTION 13 OR 15(d) OF THE PURSUANT TO SECTION 13 OR 15(d) ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH For the transition period from to IE SECURITIES EXCHANGE ACT OF 1934 Commission file number r: 814-00939 HMS Income I Fund, Inc. (Exact Name of Registrant as Spe ecified in its Charter) Maryland (State or Other Jurisdiction of Incorporation or Organization) 45-399996 (I.R.S.
-Employer Identification No.) 2800 Post Oak Boulevard Suite 5000 Houston, Texas (Address of Principal Executive Offices) 77056-6118 (Zip Code) (888) 220-612 (Registrant's telephone number, Not applicabl (Former name, former address and formal fisca Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by S 12 months (or for such shorter period that the registrant was required to file such reports), and the such reports of the such reports of the such reports of the such reports.
-Indicate by check mark whether the registrant has submitted electronically and posted on its coposted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of
+FORM 10-Q

+(Mark One)

+R QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2012

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number: 814-00939

+HMS Income Fund, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Maryland (State or Other Jurisdiction of Incorporation or Organization)

+2800 Post Oak Boulevard Suite 5000

+Houston, Texas (Address of Principal Executive Offices) 45-3999996 (I.R.S.
+Employer Identification No.)

+77056-6118 (Zip Code)

+(Registrant's telephone number, including area code)

+Not applicable

+(Former name, former address and formal fiscal year, if changed since last report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer □

-Non-accelerated filer $\ensuremath{\mbox{\sc d}}$
+Accelerated filer

-(Do not check if a smaller reporting company)

-Smaller reporting company \square
+Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company □